Medically Reviewed by Dr. Majid Tanveer, DVM

 Canines are members of the wolves species.
 This innate characteristic reveals itself as far as how they interact with their humans.

 Finger licking is a gesture of surrender.
-It also relieves anxiety issues when you’ve been apart for a long time.
+It also relieves anxiety when you’ve been apart for a long time.
 Another reason your canine may kiss your hand would be that they think you’re the pack’s leader.

 Reason 8: Greeting